Jailed British-Iranian faces new charge

 Jailed British-Iranian Nazanin Zaghari-Ratcliffe is facing a new charge against her in Iran, her campaign says.

-She appeared in court on Saturday when she was told about the new allegation of spreading propaganda.
+Her husband said the 39-year-old, who denied the new allegation of spreading propaganda, was told to expect a conviction by the judge.

-Her husband said the 39-year-old, who denied the charge, was told to expect a conviction by the judge.
+The prime minister's spokesman said the government was urgently seeking more information from Iranian authorities.

-Mrs Zaghari-Ratcliffe, who has has been held in Iran since April 2016, is serving a five-year jail sentence in Iran after being convicted of spying.
+Mrs Zaghari-Ratcliffe is serving a five-year jail sentence in Iran after being convicted of spying.

-She was detained at an airport while travelling home with her daughter and was accused by Iran of plotting against the government.
+She was detained at an airport in April 2016 while travelling home with her daughter and was accused by Iran of plotting against the government.

 Mrs Zaghari-Ratcliffe, from Hampstead, north London, denies the charges against her and says she was in the country to introduce her daughter, Gabriella, to her parents.